fraser-dunlop/molecular-ast/README.md

         maysum_aAbn (Nothing : r_aAbq) = maysum_aAbn r_aAbq
 ```

-Whilst Template Haskell templating may seem like an ugly hack the templated code is highly generic and the author believes that the benefits of this construction outweigh the costs.
+Whilst templating may seem like an ugly hack the templated code is highly generic and the author believes that the benefits of this construction outweigh the costs.
 Since these rules are so generic testing can be greatly simplified.
 The rule writer may write tests on tiny Molecules of syntax containing only the fragments relevant to the test.
 Thus verifying the correctness of a rule can be done in a vaccuum over a universe of very simple cases.

 # Further work and known bugs